Do You Need a New Jersey Municipal Court Attorney for a Criminal Mischief or Vandalism Matter?

 New Jersey Laws pertaining to Criminal Mischief are somewhat broad and intended to encompass a variety of property-damaging activities.
 The statute states that the following are considered acts of criminal mischief:

-- An individual purposely or knowingly damages tangible property of another or damages tangible property of another recklessly or negligently in the employment of fire, explosives or other dangerous means listed; or
+- An individual purposely or knowingly damages tangible property of another, or damages tangible property of another recklessly or negligently in the employment of fire, explosives, or other dangerous means listed; or

 Are All Criminal Mischief Cases Heard in Municipal Court?

 So what exactly determines the seriousness of a Criminal Mischief crime?
 The offense charged is determined by the damage caused to the other person’s property.
 In order for a Criminal Mischief crime to be considered a disorderly persons offense and thus tried in Municipal Court, the damage caused must be less than $500.
 All vandalism involving damage over $500 will be tried in Superior Court.
-Also, the crime cannot involve public utilities such as telephone, gas, or water lines or it will automatically be upgraded to a Fourth Degree offense and tried in Superior Court.
+Also, the crime cannot involve public utilities such as telephone, gas, or water lines, or it will automatically be upgraded to a Fourth Degree offense and tried in Superior Court.
 Keep in mind, an experienced Municipal Court Attorney may be able to negotiate a plea deal with the prosecutor to downgrade a serious offense to a disorderly person’s offense, allowing your case to be heard in Municipal Court rather than Superior Court in exchange for you pleading guilty.
-Although a guilty plea results in a conviction, sentencing in Municipal Court is much less severe than it is in Superior Court, with lesser minimum jail sentences and fines.
+Although a guilty plea results in a conviction, sentencing in Municipal Court is much less severe than in Superior Court, with lower minimum jail sentences and fines.
 For this reason, it is often in a defendant’s best interest to have their attorney attempt to negotiate a plea deal that allows them to be tried in Municipal Court.

 What Penalties Will Result from a Criminal Mischief Conviction in NJ Municipal Court?

-As previously mentioned, Criminal Mischief crimes in NJ Municipal Court are considered disorderly persons offenses.
+As previously mentioned, Criminal Mischief crimes in the NJ Municipal Court are considered disorderly persons offenses.
 Fortunately, the maximum prison sentence for any disorderly person’s offense in Municipal Court is six months.
 However, Municipal Court Judges also have the authority to impose significant monetary penalties, including heavy fines, court costs, restitution costs, and others.
-In addition, Municipal Courts often sentence defendants to complete a certain amount of hours of community service.
+In addition, Municipal Courts often sentence defendants to complete a certain number of hours of community service.
 What penalty the defendant receives is up to the discretion of the Municipal Court Judge.
 However, the law requires that at least 20 days of community service and restitution costs be imposed on the defendant if the crime involves graffiti.